zuhlke/engineering-posts/drafts/from-borderlands-to-cornerlands.md

 ignorePost: true
 ---

-Why isn't my div centered?
+Why isn't my `div` centered?
 Why does it overflow?
 Why do I always have to override a lot of rules to make CSS less unpredictable?

 Yes, I know how it feels, CSS sometimes doesn't make any sense at all.
-And one of the reasons that explains this situation is that it has accumulated many, many design mistakes throughout its history.
+And one of the reasons is that it has accumulated many, many design mistakes throughout its history.

 Today we will take a look at one of many, one of a long list, today we will cover the case of `border-radius`.